ChrisRackauckas/ChunkedArrays.jl/README.md

 using ChunkedArrays
 ```

 Note that version v0.0.2 is the last version which targets Julia v0.4.
 The current master has some changes which only work on v0.5.
+For an up-to-date version with v0.4 compatibility, check out the v0.4-compat branch.

 # Using the Package